ngem1/universal-remote-card/README.md

 ### Sony BRAVIA - Different APIs on Different Models

-Some Sony BRAVIA TVs do not support the Android TV Remote API but do have their own proprietary API.
-The correct integration should be chosen based on your television.
-If you use the Sony BRAVIA platform, then you will also want to set up the Android Debug Bridge integration and provide its remote or entity ID in the Keyboard ID field in order to use the keyboard and search actions.
+Some Sony BRAVIA TVs do not support the Android TV Remote API, but do have their own proprietary API.
+The correct integration should be chosen based on which one your television supports.
+If you use the Sony BRAVIA platform, then you will also want to set up the Android Debug Bridge integration and provide its remote or media player entity ID in the Keyboard ID field in order to use the keyboard and search actions.

 ### Fire TV - Android Debug Bridge

 Fire TV is a heavily modified fork of Android TV.
 It uses the Android Debug Bridge integration for all interactions.
-If your Android TV does not support the Android TV Remote API, you can use this platform and the Android Debug Bridge integration instead.
+If your Android TV does not support the Android TV Remote API, you can use this platform with the Android Debug Bridge integration instead.

-Amazon does have future plans to switch from the Android TV fork to a new operating system, at which point this integration will not work with newer Fire TVs.
+Amazon does have future plans to switch from their Android TV fork base to an entirely new operating system, at which point this integration will not work with newer Fire TVs.

 ### Samsung TV - Sources Using Custom Integration

 The Home Assistant Samsung TV integration does not allow you to change sources.
-To do so you need to setup the [SamsungTV Smart Component custom integration](https://github.com/ollo69/ha-samsungtv-smart) and provide it's media player entity ID to this card.
+To do so you need to setup the [SamsungTV Smart Component custom integration](https://github.com/ollo69/ha-samsungtv-smart) and provide its media player entity ID to this card.

 ### Unified Remote - Custom Integration

-Unlike most platforms, Unified Remote relies entirely on [a custom integration](https://github.com/DaviPtrs/hass-unified-remote), which is used to control a [Unified Remote server](https://www.unifiedremote.com/) on your PC.
-This custom integration does not create any entities, but does provide us with the action `unified_remote.call`, which can be used to call any Unified Remote API.
-It requires that you install the integration and setup your computer hosts [as described here in its README](https://github.com/DaviPtrs/hass-unified-remote?tab=readme-ov-file#home-assistant).
+Unified Remote relies entirely on [a custom integration](https://github.com/DaviPtrs/hass-unified-remote), which is used to control a [Unified Remote server](https://www.unifiedremote.com/) on your PC.
+This custom integration does not create any entities, but does provide us with the action `unified_remote.call` which can be used to call any Unified Remote API.
+It requires that you install the integration and optionally setup your computer hosts [as described here in its README](https://github.com/DaviPtrs/hass-unified-remote?tab=readme-ov-file#home-assistant).
 You can then use the host name or IP address in the remote/device name field in the configuration UI.

 ### Generic Remote - Shorthand for IR/RF Commands